karthikvvk/make-life-easy-python-packages-auto-checkbox-tkinter/README.md

-# make-life-easy-python-packages-auto-checkbox-tkinter
->Create checkboxes using the given sequence and return the checkbox objects in 'vari'
->That is 'print(cr_checkbox(tk_window_object, sequence)[1])' will print all the checkbox's objects.
+Creates checkboxes using the given sequence and return the checkbox objects in 'vari' Also can get the checked items using fetch_cked_val(); return as list That is 'print(cr_checkbox(tk_window_object, sequence)[1])' will print all the checkbox's objects.
->And
+And

 for i in cr_checkbox(tk_window_object, sequence)[1]:
         print(i.get())